 You can configure application properties in Wowza Streaming Engine Manager or by editing [install-dir]/conf/[application]/Application.xml.
 If you make changes to Application.xml, any supported settings are displayed in Wowza Streaming Engine Manager the next time it's started.

-To manage unaligned AAC audio packets in Wowza Streaming Engine Manager:
+Manage unaligned AAC packets in Wowza Streaming Engine Manager

-- In the manager Welcome page, click the Applications tab at the top of the page.
+- Click the Applications tab at the top of the page.

-- In the Applications contents panel, click the name of your live application (such as live).
+- In the Applications contents panel, click the name of your live application.

-- On the live application page Properties tab, click RTP Jitter Buffer in the Quick Links bar.
+- On the application page Properties tab, click RTP Jitter Buffer in the Quick Links bar.

 - Click Edit in the RTP Jitter Buffer properties area, select the Enabled check box next to mpegtsAudioIsAligned and ensure the property is set to False.

-- Click Save, and then restart the application when prompted to apply the changes.
+- Click Save, and then restart the application to apply the changes.

-- Use a text editor to open the [install-dir]/conf/[application]/Application.xml file for your live application and add the following property to the RTP/Properties container.
-Be sure to add the properties to the correct <Properties> container in Application.xml as there are several such containers in the file.
+Use a text editor to open the [install-dir]/conf/[application]/Application.xml file for your live application and add the following property to the RTP/Properties container.
+Be sure to add the properties to the correct <Properties> container in Application.xml as there are several in the file.

 <Property> <Name>mpegtsAudioIsAligned</Name> <Value>false</Value> <Type>Boolean</Type> </Property>

-- Restart the Wowza media server software to apply the changes.
+- Restart Wowza Streamig Engine to apply the changes.